Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/advanced.md

 ---
 layout: default
-title: Basic Use
+title: Advanced
-parent: UI Components
+parent: Using Mothbox
-has_children: true
 nav_order: 6
 ---

-# Turning the Mothbox on and Off
+# Turning the Mothbox on and Off EXTREME